Table of contents

 spring.jpa.properties.hibernate.jdbc.batch_versioned_data=true

-In the batch_size property we would indicate in blocks of how many entities the inserts would have to be made, in this case, of blocks 5 in 5.
-With which we would remove unexpected surprises of slowness in multiple inserts.
+in the batch_size property we would indicate in blocks of how many entities would have to make the inserts, in this case, of blocks 5 in 5.
+With what we would remove unexpected surprises of slowness in multiple inserts.

 Assume the following code: